 Note: Regardless of affiliation, Industry-Sponsored Clinical Trials Agreements will be administered and negotiated by Ascension Seton and facilitated through the Site Approval Tool.
 Grant Agreements for PIs with UT Faculty appointments will be administered by Sponsored Projects Awards Administration.

 Step 4: IRB Review through UT IRB access

 IRB Approval is required for any project that includes human subject research.
 When creating your IRB proposal, adhere to the requirements of the Informed Consent Form Template.
 Submit your study to the appropriate IRB as follows:

-- A Seton PI with any UT Faculty appointment (medical students, fellows, residents, or faculty adjunct) to any UT school must submit their proposed research to the UT IRB through the UT Office of Research Support and Compliance IRB Access page).
+- An Ascension Seton PI with any UT Faculty appointment (medical students, fellows, residents, or faculty adjunct) to any UT school must submit their proposed research to the UT IRB through the UT Office of Research Support and Compliance IRB Access page).

-- A Seton PI without any UT Faculty appointment must submit to Seton IRB through TOPAZ.
+- An Ascension Seton PI without any UT Faculty appointment must submit to Ascension Seton IRB through TOPAZ.

 - If applicable, obtain UT Institutional Biosafety Committee Approval.
 The IBC reviews protocols for safe handling of recombinant biological materials in studies involving biological samples that are collected, processed at, or transferred to UT facilities.

 Note: Ascension Seton associates who support Dell Medical Faculty and are involved in an IRB submission must obtain a UT Austin EID to use the UT IRB Access system, by completing the Dell Medical Affiliated Research Staff Status Request Form.
 If you have previously been associated with UT Austin, you may already have a UT EID.
 To check if you already have a UT EID call UT Information Technology Services at 512-475-9400.

 Step 5: Local Study Start-up Process